IS YOUR WEBSITE SECURE?

 not we are in a peak season or if your order was placed during a sale.
 In

-fact, many orders are shipped within 1 business day!
+fact, most orders are shipped within 1 business day!
 (We

 do not charge extra for this service like many of our competitors do.)
 We use UPS service as our shipper of

 choice.
 Once the order has been shipped it will